 The Complaint Registry is an internet-based registry for filing complaints about the compliance of U.S. accredited or approved adoption service providers with U.S. accreditation standards.
 If you think your provider's conduct may not have been in compliance with accreditation standards, first submit your complaint in writing directly to your provider.
 If the complaint is not resolved through the provider's complaint process, you may file the complaint through the Complaint Registry.

 U.S. Embassy in Dakar, Senegal

 Guinea’s Adoption Authority

-Address: Ministry of Social Affairs, Women and Children
+Ministry of Social Affairs, Advancement of Women, and Children’s Issues

 Embassy of Republic of Guinea

 Address: 2112 Leroy Place, N.W., Washington, D.C.
 20008